 - Pour in eggs, scramble with vegetables until cooked.

-- Remove mixture from pan, place and cover on separate dish.
+- Remove mixture from pan, place, and cover on a separate dishes.

 - Return egg mixture to the pan with potatoes.
 Add Mrs. Renfro’s Habanero Salsa and black beans, stir and heat for 1-2 minutes.

 - Remove from heat, add cheese and cilantro and cover pan for 1 minute.